Note 1: Please note that this itinerary will change according to passengers’ flight details and arrival time.

 Naqsh-e Rustam is one of the most spectacular and awe-inspiring ancient sites of the Achaemenid Empire, consisting of the colossal tombs of Persian kings dating back to the first millennium BC.
 It stands as a lasting memory of a once powerful empire that ruled over a significant portion of the ancient world.

 After breakfast will start your full day tour of Shiraz.
 At first, you will visit Nasir-al-Mulk Mosque (Pink Mosque).
 It built by the order from one of the lords of the Qajar Dynasty, Mirza Hasan Ali Nasir-al-Mulk, it took 12 years to complete in 1888.
 Its interior reveals a magnificent masterpiece of design with stunning colours.
 This is a space where light and worship intertwine.
 The mosque comes to life with the sunrise and colours dance throughout the day like whirling dervishes.
 It reflects on the ground, walls, the arches and the towering spires.
 It even reflects on the visitors as if a colourful ball is hit by the first sun ray and explodes to thousands of butterflies all around.

-After that, You will also visit Karim Khan Citadel.
-Built during the Zand Dynasty.
-Then you’ll have time to explore and shop in the bustling Vakil Bazaar, home to hundreds of stores, beautiful courtyards, and even an ancient caravanserai.
+After that, you’ll have time to explore and shop in the bustling Vakil Bazaar, home to hundreds of stores, beautiful courtyards, and even an ancient caravanserai.

 In afternoon, you’ll visit the lovely garden tomb of Hafez, of our most outstanding poets to feel the taste of Persian Literature.